-The NER is endowed with enormous bio-resources (microbes, flora and fauna) which are yet to be explored for its effective and sustainable utilization.
-Equally, the livelihood of the people, particularly the tribals are still at BPL.
+The NER is endowed with enormous bio-resources (microbes, flora, and fauna) which are yet to be explored for their effective and sustainable utilization.
+Equally, the livelihood of the people, particularly the tribals is still at BPL.
 It is an utmost need to investigate the ways and means for the upliftment of these people.

 § Research in Basic and Applied Sciences